cnanditha/finance-literacy/README.md

 Fully responsive, glassmorphism-style dark UI with an olive-green accent theme

 # Project Structure
-.
-├── index.html      # Page structure and layout.
+1. index.html      # Page structure and layout.
-├── style.css       # Theme, layout, and animations.
+2. style.css       # Theme, layout, and animations.
-├── script.js       # Budgeting logic, trackers, charts, and glossary data.
+3. script.js       # Budgeting logic, trackers, charts, and glossary data.
-└── assets/         # Background image + currency note images.
+4. assets/         # Background image + currency note images.

 # NOTE:
 The falling-money animation and background reference local image assets.
 Add your own currency note images and background image to the project root (or update the paths in style.css / script.js) for the visuals to render correctly.

+# Getting Started
+1. Clone the repository
+2. Add the required image assets (background image + rupee note images) referenced in style.css and script.js.
+3. Open index.html directly in your browser — no server or build step needed.

+# How to Use
+1. Enter your monthly income and loan/EMI amount
+2. Add any insurance premiums.
+3. Adjust the Needs / Wants / Savings sliders and click Calculate Split.
+4. Log expenses under the Needs and Wants trackers to see how you're pacing against budget.
+5. Add Savings Goals with a target and monthly contribution to track progress.
+6. Browse the Loan Terms Glossary and Danger Zone sections to learn how to borrow safely and spot predatory lenders.

+# Disclaimer

+This tool is for educational purposes only and does not constitute financial or legal advice.
+Figures and thresholds (e.g., interest rate ranges, penalty examples) are illustrative and may not reflect current market rates.
+Always consult a qualified financial advisor or your bank before making borrowing decisions.